 Pattern 4: Character + world (multi-shot consistency)

-Define a character once, reference across many generation calls.
+Define a character and a world once, then reference them across many generation calls.
+Best for video generation (Veo 3, Kling AI), illustrated stories, and comic panels.

 {